Worried About Someone?

 Question, Persuade, Refer Gatekeeper Training

 ADPH has partnered with the Alabama Suicide Prevention Resource Center and crisis centers around the state to offer suicide prevention training called QPR (Question, Persuade, Refer) Gatekeeper Training.
 Like, CPR, QPR is an emergency response to someone in a suicide crisis.
-Participants learn how to identify a person in crisis, ask the question, and where to refer them to help.
+Participants learn how to identify a person in crisis, ask the question, and where to refer them for help.

 In QPR Gatekeeper Training, participants will: